 Telehealth sessions will be held online via video using our online portal system, TherapyNotes, or Zoom.
 These telehealth sessions are a way to receive high quality therapeutic treatment even when it is not possible or preferred to be physically present in the clinic.
 Please contact our clinic with any questions regarding our telehealth services.

 WHAT DO WE DO?

-We provide therapy to couples, individuals, children, and adolescents.
+We provide therapy to all couples, families, individual adults, children, and adolescents.
+We are committed to the value of all people regardless of race, ethnic/minority background, socioeconomic status, sexual orientation, religion, gender identity, age, disability, health status, relationship status or veteran status.
 We look at both the relational strengths and concerns as well as individual strengths and concerns.
 When possible, we try to address difficulties in the context of these relationships.

 The Ohio State University Couple and Family Therapy Clinic is committed to:

-- Provide quality therapeutic care for our clients.
+- Providing quality therapeutic care for our clients.